evaaaaawu/evaaaaawu.com/src/content/en/understanding-splice-slice-and-split-in-javascript.md

 Let's get started!

-**splice can do 2 things in the original "array": 1.
-Insert elements 2.
-Delete elements, or do both simultaneously → It modifies the original "array" and you can define a new variable name to capture the "deleted elements".
+**splice can perform two operations on the original array: 1.
+Insert elements, and 2.
+Delete elements—or do both simultaneously → It modifies the original array and you can define a new variable name to capture the "deleted elements".
 If no elements are deleted, it returns an empty array.**

 Let's look at some examples: